numenta/nupic-legacy/docs/source/guides/opf.md

 #### Raw Input vs. Sensor Input

 As explained above, fields from the raw input are translated into primitive input types.
 There also may be additional information about the input record that is needed by the OPF framework.
-The SensorInput object is a container that stores translated input record, as well as auxiliary information about the input.
+The [`SensorInput`](../api/opf/utils.html#nupic.frameworks.opf.opf_utils.SensorInput) object is a container that stores translated input record, as well as auxiliary information about the input.
 More attributes may be added to the SensorInput object as new features require them.
-Note: not every model needs to populate every field in SensorInput, and the exact requirements depend on which inferences and metrics are being computed.
+Note: not every model needs to populate every field in [`SensorInput`](../api/opf/utils.html#nupic.frameworks.opf.opf_utils.SensorInput), and the exact requirements depend on which inferences and metrics are being computed.

 - **sequenceReset**: Control field for temporal patterns.
 This field has a value of 1 if an explicit temporal reset was specified for this record, 0 otherwise.
 Resets are currently not being used.
 - **dataRow**: The translated version of the input row.